facebookincubator/velox/velox/docs/functions/spark/math.rst

     Returns ``x`` rounded up to the nearest integer.
     Supported types are: BIGINT and DOUBLE.

+.. function:: check_add(x, y) -> [same as x]

+    Returns the result of adding x to y.
+The types of x and y must be the same and integral types.
+    Overflow results in an error.

+.. function:: check_divide(x, y) -> [same as x]

+    Returns the results of dividing x by y.
+The types of x and y must be the same and integral types.
+    Division by zero results in an error.

+.. function:: check_multiply(x, y) -> [same as x]

+    Returns the result of multiplying x by y.
+The types of x and y must be the same and integral types.
+    Overflow results in an error.

+.. function:: check_subtract(x, y) -> [same as x]

+    Returns the result of subtracting y from x.
+The types of x and y must be the same and integral types.
+    Overflow results in an error.

 .. spark:function:: cos(x) -> double

     Returns the cosine of ``x``.